Jendersen/KG_accountability/README.md

 The accountability requirements has been adapted from the [LiQuID metadata model](https://ceur-ws.org/Vol-2716/paper5.pdf), both its hierarchical structure and the questions illustrating each field of this structure.
 The organized requirements we defined is illustrated in the following Figure.
 The correspondance between the LiQuID questions and our adaptation in the context of Knowledge Graphs is available [here](docs/README.md).
 For a summary of the required properties for each question, see [this file](docs/questions_and_properties.md).

 [![Accountability requirements](docs/tag_quest_query.png)](docs/tag_question_query.pdf)

+The folder [information_need/](information_need/) contains an RDF representation of these requirements and hierarchy.
+To do so, the ontology SIN-O is defined and used.